 Your face is perfect for most hats, so you can wear whatever hat you like.
 Both men and women have the full range of choice - so follow your heart and choose the hat that excites you the most.
 If you are a beginner, choose the one that you would feel would most comfortable putting on in the morning.
 A dramatic hat is more likely to stay in your cupboard.

 With your strong jaw, it works best to choose an equally strong hat.
 Ideally, the width of the crown in the hat should mirror the width of your jaw.
 Then the hat and your head become balanced.
-A low-set diamond crown like the Kerouac, Corsair, Morpheus, Creme Brulee & Indigo will look great.
+A low-set diamond crown like the King, Kerouac, Morpheus, Creme Brulee & Indigo will look great.

 The slightly taller diamond crowns will work too, especially if you are taller.
 Look at The King, Mr Natural, Cuban, Ironside, Blue Valentine, Wanderer, Havana, and Diamond Fino.
 If you are after a wider brim, then consider the fedoras like The Iconoclast, Montechristi, Cuban and Captain Starlight.

 For men avoid the rounded crowns as they will feel chunky.
 Although for women, it can look soft, charming and very feminine.

 With your longer face, your need to balance your features.
 You have a nice strong jaw, so you can wear the full range of hats.
 The only thing to watch is if your head is very tall - in which case the diamond crowns will give you enough room for the hat sit deeply on your head.

 If your head is not very tall, then you could also wear a lower diamond crown like the Cuban.